git-user-cpp/git-user-cpp/README.md

 🌠 ***Welcome to the space for Linux users*** 🌠

-## :electron: Here you can find some useful console applications written in C, C++ and NASM for Linux OS :electron:
+## :electron: Here you can find some useful console applications written in RUST, C, C++ and NASM for Linux OS :electron:

 👩‍💻 Some apps are currently in development ⚡